-- A. Retaliating against a person who has made a report or filed a complaint alleging unlawful harassment (see definition above) or who has participated as a witness in a harassment investigation. - B. Filing a malicious or knowingly false report or complaint of unlawful harassment (see definition above). - C. Disregarding, failing to investigate adequately, or delaying investigation of allegations of unlawful harassment-(see definition above), when responsibility for reporting and/or investigating unlawful harassment charges comprises part of one's supervisory duties.
+- A. Retaliating against a person who has made a report or filed a complaint alleging unlawful harassment (see definition in first paragraph) or who has participated as a witness in a harassment investigation. - B. Filing a malicious or knowingly false report or complaint of unlawful harassment-(see definition in first paragraph). - C. Disregarding, failing to investigate adequately, or delaying investigation of allegations of unlawful harassment-(see definition in first paragraph), when responsibility for reporting and/or investigating unlawful harassment charges comprises part of one's supervisory-duties.